Big runs propel ETSU past Little Rock - NewsBreak

 WISE — Hope can spring from tragedy.
 Such is the story of Wednesday’s 11th annual Candace Rakes Memorial Scholarship Jamboree at the UVA Wise Prior Convocation Center.

-Carter County School Board gives approval for acquision of Hampton property for vocational training
+Carter County Board of Education gives approval for acquisition of Hampton property for vocational training

-ELIZABETHTON — One day after the Carter County Commission voted 21-3 to transfer $500,000 of the county’s Elementary and Secondary School Emergency Relief Funds for the purchase of an existing 5,200 square-foot building on 5 acres of property in Hampton, the Carter County School Board unanimously approved a motion on Tuesday to purchase the building so that it can be used as a career and technical education center that will feature partnerships with Kubota for training students in diesel mechanics and Trane for training students in heating and air conditioning installation and maintenance.
+ELIZABETHTON — One day after the Carter County Commission voted to transfer $500,000 from the county’s Elementary and Secondary School Emergency Relief Funds for the purchase of a 5,200-square-foot building on 5 acres of property in Hampton, the Carter County Board of Education unanimously approved the purchase on on Tuesday.

 Closing soon: Sugar Hill Brewery and Cidery owners point to supply chain, economy for Dec.
 4 closing

+Hawkins County Commission will vote on assisting the University of Tennessee Extension Office in obtaining new property

-ROGERSVILLE — The Hawkins County University of Tennessee Extension Office submitted a request to the Hawkins County Commission to cover the rental cost for a building that would be used by 4-H and to support the community.
-The commission’s Public Buildings Committee met on Nov.
-3 to hear the...
+ROGERSVILLE– The Hawkins County University of Tennessee Extension Office submitted a request to the Hawkins County Commission to cover the rental cost for a building that would be used by 4-H and to support the community.
+The Hawkins County Commission Public Buildings Committee met on Nov.
+3 to hear...

 Comments / 0